Save Cars

 Project Background

 To address this, we launched an experiment introducing a “Save Cars” feature on the Vehicle Search Results (VSR) page.
 The goal was to improve the shopping experience by making it more interactive, while also capturing data on customer interest by vehicle type.
+The initial rollout focused on mobile, with plans to expand to tablet and desktop if the feature proved successful.

 Our hypothesis: